ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/join.md

 ## Settings {#join-settings}

-The default join type can be overriden using [join_default_strictness](../../../operations/settings/settings.md#settings-join_default_strictness) setting.
+The default join type can be overridden using [join_default_strictness](../../../operations/settings/settings.md#settings-join_default_strictness) setting.

 The behavior of ClickHouse server for `ANY JOIN` operations depends on the [any_join_distinct_right_table_keys](../../../operations/settings/settings.md#any_join_distinct_right_table_keys) setting.